AI-estimated baseline profile. Be the first to log a session!

 What does 2013 Yunnan Sourcing "Jing Gu" Old Arbor Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This 2013 Jing Gu Raw Pu-erh offers a distinct experience, crafted from the unique Camellia Taliensis varietal.
 Expect a tea with notable sweetness and a satisfying thickness, characteristic of its ol.
-It sits in the "Earthy" and "Sweet" and "Thick" flavor families, so expect a cup that leans earthy and sweet and thick.
+It leans earthy, sweet and thick.

 How should I brew 2013 Yunnan Sourcing "Jing Gu" Old Arbor Raw Pu-erh Tea Cake?